gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Berendsen91">

 Berendsen, H. J. C. 1991.
-“Transport Properties Computed by Linear Response Through Weak Coupling to a Bath.”
-In *Computer Simulations in Material Science*, edited by M. Meyer and V. Pontikis, 139–55.
+"Transport Properties Computed by Linear Response Through Weak Coupling to a Bath."
+In *Computer Simulations in Material Science*, edited by M. Meyer and V. Pontikis, 139-55.
 Kluwer.

 .. raw:: html